-Founders spend considerable time creating plans: Business Plans, Strategic Plans, Marketing Plans, etc. The basic question that most plans leave unanswered is, “How do I know if my plan is working?”
+The basic question that most plans leave unanswered is, “How do I know if my plan is working?”

-In order to gain accurate information to improve business performance, you must create a way to determine if your goals and objectives are being met.
+Founders spend considerable time creating plans: Business Plans, Strategic Plans, Marketing Plans, etc. To improve business performance, you must create a way to determine if your goals and objectives are being met.

 There are two key ways to assess this:

-- First, you must establish and evaluate expected outcomes.
+First, establish and evaluate expected outcomes.

-While controversial in some management philosophies, there is a certain truth to the statement, “If you can’t measure it, you can’t improve it.”Of course the danger lies in presuming that the linkage between “X” and “Y” is directly interdependent not merely correlated.
+While controversial in some philosophies, there is truth to the statement, “If you can’t measure it, you can’t improve it.”
+The danger lies in presuming that the linkage between “X” and “Y” is directly interdependent not merely correlated.
 Being able to test your hypothesis is key to the efficient allocation of the always scare resources: time and money.

 In startups, you do not have the time or luxury of being politically correct when dealing with setbacks and failure.
 If you don’t get it right, you have to fix the problem.
 Dancing around the issues will only make it worse.
 This does not mean you look for a scapegoat.
-On the contrary, you want everyone to be willing to be honest within the confines of the review, including about their own performance.
+On the contrary, you want everyone to be willing to be honest of the review, including their own performance.